OrchardCMS/OrchardDoc/Documentation/Installing-Orchard.markdown

 # Requirements
 The minimum requirements for running Orchard are the following:

-* ASP.NET 4
+* ASP.NET 4.5
 * A web server such as IIS Express 8, 7.5 or IIS 7.x.

 When installing IIS, make sure you enable the ASP.NET IIS modules.
 Also make sure that you run Orchard in an integrated pipeline ASP.NET 4 application pool.

-> **Important**:  If you previously installed any pre-release versions of WebMatrix, ASP.NET Web Pages, or ASP.NET MVC 4, you must uninstall those products before Orchard will run correctly on your computer.
-Also, if you plan to use Visual Studio 2010 with Orchard, prior to installing Orchard, install ASP.NET MVC 4 from the Web Platform Installer.
+> **Important**:  If you previously installed any pre-release versions of WebMatrix, ASP.NET Web Pages, or ASP.NET MVC 4, you should uninstall those products before Orchard will run correctly on your computer.

-To develop Orchard sites, many developers will want to use a database such as SQL Server, and a web page programming environment such as WebMatrix or Visual Studio 2010.
-The following installation using the Web Platform Installer includes Orchard and IIS Express 7.5, and also includes optional applications for Orchard development, including WebMatrix and SQL Server Compact 4.0.
+To develop Orchard sites, many developers will want to use a database such as SQL Server, and a web page programming environment such as WebMatrix or Visual Studio 2013.
+The following installation was tested with a clean installation of Windows 8.1.
+It uses the Web Platform Installer and it includes Orchard, IIS 8.0 Express, and optional applications for Orchard development like WebMatrix and SQL Server Compact 4.0.

 # Installing Orchard